fuse-open/docs/articles/declarative-animation.md

 </Page>
 ```

-[callout info]
-Since the `PageControl` already defines how to animate pages as the user swipes, we need to disable this if we want to add our own.
+> [callout_info] Since the `PageControl` already defines how to animate pages as the user swipes, we need to disable this if we want to add our own.
 We do this by setting the `Transition` property of the `Page` to `None`.
-[/callout]

 The `EnteringAnimation` and `ExitingAnimation` can be a source of confusion for people who first encounter them, but we'll try to explain them here: